 Have you cut the cord on cable TV, but still want to watch pro sports live?
 Rest assured, you have plenty of options for streaming your favorite sports online.
 Games are available to watch on nearly any device you own.
 The trick figuring out how to watch live sports for free is subscribing to the best combination of streaming services and free viewing options for your favorite teams.

 No matter which sport is your favorite, you don’t need cable to root, root, root for the home team from your home.
 Here’s our guide showing you how to watch sports without cable and the best sports streaming services, with options for each major U.S. sports league.

 If you’re a well-rounded sports fan and want to watch live sports from all the major leagues, you’ll need an option that offers the broadest coverage.
-Subscribing to multiple individual-sport streaming services will quickly add up, and you’ll defeat the money-saving purpose of cutting cable in the first place.
+Subscribing to multiple individual-sport streaming services adds up quickly, and you could wind up spending more than cable would have cost in the first place.
 Even so, many of the options that pair sports networks with other TV channels can get expensive fast.

-You might be hoping you can stream live sports for free, and you can.
-However, many of the “free” sports streaming sites require you to have cable or a subscription to a partner streaming service, so aren’t really saving you money.
+You might hope you can get live sports streaming for free, and you can.
+However, many of the “free” sports streaming sites require you to have cable or a subscription to a partner sports streaming service, so they really are not as free as they sound.
 The truly free options are often sketchy; you may need to use a VPN and take some not-quite-legal steps to get access.
 We do not recommend this approach.

-Here are your better options if you want to watch games from multiple major sports leagues without cable.
+Here are better options if you want to watch games from multiple major sports leagues without cable:

 Over-the-air antenna.
 Rabbit ears may have given way to a digital cable TV box, but the concept is still the same.
 Plug your digital TV antenna into the coaxial cable jack on the back of your TV.
 Hang the antenna as high as possible and, if possible, near a window on the side of your house that faces the big broadcast antenna.
 Tune in to your local TV station.
 Watch the game.
 Antennas are available at Amazon, Walmart, and other discount retailers and it’s just a one-time cost.

-Sling Television.
+Sling TV.
 One of the best streaming services for live sports, Sling TV has partnered with the NFL Network to bring you live games, news and analysis streamed to any of your internet-connected devices.

-But Sling isn’t just for football – the Orange + Blue plan includes ESPN and NFL Network, along with many other channels showing sports, such as Fox, Fox Sports, NBC, NBC SN and ESPN2 and 3.
-Your first month is $35, then it’s $45 per month.
+The two main packages are $35 per month, though you can give it a try for one month for just $10.
+Signing up for the full package costs $50 per month.
 For an extra $15/month, you can get their Sports Extra add-on, which gives you access to the Big Ten Network, ESPNU, SEC Network, ACC Network Plus, NHL Network, NBA TV, and more.
 Other add-on packages cost $6 per month.

 fuboTV.
 Use any connected device to stream fuboTV, which offers a collection of sports and entertainment channels with add-on options.
 You can watch leagues such as the NFL, NBA, MLB, NHL, NASCAR, and more.
 There are 50 channels in its list of sports channels in my area in Southern California (out of 224 channels total).
 However, some regional restrictions may apply.
 For example, you may not be able to get regional Bally Sports channels (formerly Fox Sports Network).

 ESPN+ The ESPN+ plan allows you to stream live events from MLB, NHL, MLS, UFC, college sports and more.
-You can watch on a smart TV, tablet, smart phone and other devices.
+You can watch on a smart TV, tablet, smartphone and other devices.
 With ESPN+ you’ll also get access to premium articles, daily studio shows, sports documentaries, and ESPN+ original shows.
 ESPN+ costs $5.99 per month as a standalone subscription, or $59.99 per year with an annual subscription.

 What’s more American than watching the NFL game on Sunday with a cold beer in hand and wings at halftime?
 If you want to save on that big cable bill each month, here are ways to watch football without a cable or satellite television subscription.